There Is No Line: Plot

-Deborah Vance is an established comedienne in the twilight of her career with a residency at The Palmetto casino in Las Vegas, Nevada.
+Deborah Vance is an established comedian in the twilight of her career with a residency at The Palmetto casino in Las Vegas.
 She is financially successful and content with her regular Friday and Saturday night performances, as well as her frequent QVC sales appearances.
-She later panics when Marty, the Palmetto's owner, takes her to lunch to celebrate her 2,500th performance and informs her that he is moving her to midweek so that her premium dates can be given to new acts like Pentatonix.
-Later she finds out via television news that her ex-husband has died, but she is unmoved by the news.
-The newscaster says that Deborah burned down his house decades previously, after he left her for her sister.
-When her workaholic COO Marcus asks if she'd like to take the night off, she declines.
+She later panics when Marty, the Palmetto's owner, informs her that he is moving her to midweek so that her premium dates can be given to new acts like Pentatonix.
+Later she finds out via television news that her ex-husband has died, but she is unmoved by the news and continues with that evening's performance.
+The newscaster also says Deborah burned down her husband's house after he left her for her sister.

 Ava Daniels is an arrogant 25-year-old television writer working in Los Angeles.
-She's reeling from significant backlash after Tweeting a joke about a conservative congressman's gay son.
-She's been fired from her job and her manager, Jimmy, informs her that her only option is to go work for Deborah Vance, another client of his.
+She has been fired from her job after Tweeting a joke about a conservative congressman's gay son.
+Jimmy, her manager, sends her to work for Deborah, who is also his client.

-With no other choice, Ava flies to Vegas to meet Deborah, who does not want to work with a writer because she has always written her own material.
-After Deborah dresses Ava down for not having prepared for the meeting, they trade insults and Ava leaves.
-However, Deborah chases after her and begins to workshop the joke that upended Ava's career.
-They tweak the joke until they are both satisfied and Deborah tells Ava she's hired.
+The meeting initially goes poorly: Deborah has always written her own material and is uninterested in hiring a writer, and Ava views Deborah as past her prime.
+The pair trade insults and Ava leaves.
+However, Ava's parting insult causes Deborah to reconsider, and she chases Ava down to hear the joke that upended her career.
+The pair workshop the joke until they are both satisfied with it, and Deborah tells Ava she is hired.